CSA-OCP-GER/unicorn/challenges.appgtw.md

 ## Deploy an internal Ingress Controller to your Cluster ##

-At this point we have an AKS Cluster deployed to Azure without a Load Balancer.
+At this point we have an AKS Cluster deployed to Azure without a load balancer.
-Now we have to deploy an internal Ingress Controller with a private IP Address.
+Now we have to deploy an internal ingress controller with a private IP address.
 The currently used VNET has an IP address range of 16.0.0.0/8 if you used the default value in akscluster.parameters.json.
 The VNET is splitted into two subnets
     - kubesubnet with an IP address range of 16.0.0.0/16
     - appgwsubnet with an IP address range of 16.1.0.0/16

-To deploy an internal Ingress Controller we need to use a free IP address in the range of the kubesubnet address range.
+To deploy an internal ingress controller we need to use a free IP address in the range of the kubesubnet address range.
 For tis example we use 16.0.255.1.

 Create a file named internal-ingress.yaml using the following example manifest file.